#lookforward

 IN 3 KEY AREAS:

-• LEARNING THE FUNDAMENTALS
+• LEARNING TO LEAD

-• CREATING SPACE FOR GROWTH
+• CONNECTING FOR GROWTH

-• POWERING THE NEXT-GEN LEADERS
+• POWERING NEXT-GEN LEADERS

 8-week roadmap